microsoft/TemplateStudio/docs/navigation-advanced.md

     private static Frame GetFrame(string frameKey)
     {
-        var frame = _frames.GetValueOrDefault(frameKey);
+        // returns the frame associated with the frame key var frame = _frames.GetValueOrDefault(frameKey);
         if (frame == null)
         {
-            var methodName = frameKey == FrameKeyMain ? nameof(InitializeMainFrame) : nameof(InitializeFrame);
+            // throw error if the frame is not initialzed var methodName = frameKey == FrameKeyMain ? nameof(InitializeMainFrame) : nameof(InitializeFrame);
             throw new Exception($"Frame is not initialized, please call {methodName} before navigating.");
         }